astridx/meinblog/content/posts/joomla/40joomla-template-erste-schritte.en.md

 The principle for creating a template for the administration area is exactly the same.
 You create it in the subdirectory `/administrator/templates`.
 You create the front-end template in the folder `/templates`.

-> For impatient people: Take a look at the changed programme code in the [Diff-Ansicht](https://github.com/astridx/boilerplate/compare/t34...t35)[^github.com/astridx/boilerplate/compare/t34...t35] and incorporate these changes into your development version.
+> For impatient people: Take a look at the changed programme code in the [Diff-Ansicht](https://github.com/astridx/boilerplate/compare/t34...t35)[^github.com/astridx/boilerplate/compare/t34...t35] and copy these changes into your development version.

 ## Step by step